This chocolate strawberry mousse cake might look like it came from a patisserie shop but is easy to make at home and tastes divine!

 Don’t fret even for a second!
 The chocolate cake recipe itself is so easy.
 All you need to do is to just mix everything in a bowl and bake!

 The mousse recipe is not difficult as long as you follow the steps religiously!
-So I would say that the most challenging part is cutting the cake in two thin layers but even there all you need is a long sharp knife and a steady hand!
+I would say that the most challenging part is cutting the cake in two thin layers.
+But even there all you need is a long sharp knife and a steady hand!

 For the chocolate cake